mahdi-mallaee/flow/README.md

 > npm i

 dev server command
->npm run dev
+> npm run dev

-building an upacked chrome extenstion
+building an unpacked chrome extenstion
->npm run build
+> npm run build

 extension should be loaded in chrome dev mode afterward by clicking on load unpacked button and selecting on of the below directories in extensions page